theupdateframework/taps/tap4.md

   // downloaded.
   "mapping": [
     {
+      // Much like target delegation, the order of these entries indicates
+      // the priority of the delegation.
+The entries listed first will be
+      // considered first.

       // Map any target matching *Django* to both Django and PyPI.
       "paths":        ["*django*"],
       "repositories": ["Django", "PyPI"],